-What are the best recession proof business ideas?
+What are the best recession proof business ideas for 2017?
 Can you successfully start a business during an economic recession?
 Is there any startup business idea that is recession proof?
 If you seek answers to any of the questions above, then I advice you read on.

 In a recent poll involving 1,000 residents of the U.S, 65% said that they think that economic conditions in the country are worsening.
 Nearly half have already cut back on their spending and almost 20% are apprehensive about the stability of their jobs.
 Now that recession has come and gone, is there hope for businesses to thrive, much less survive and recover?